 General George S. Patton (Old Blood and Guts)

 General George Smith Patton, was born November 11, 1885 in San Gabriel California to a privileged family with an extensive military background.
 Patton would attend the Virginia Military Institute, and later attend the United States Military Academy at West Point.
 He would become a United States Army General, who commanded the Seventh Army in Sicily, and afterward the Third Army in the European theater of the Second World War.
-Patton's philosophy was leading from the front, and his ability to inspire his troops with vulgarity-ridden speeches for which he would become famous for and attracted much attention upon him.
+Patton's philosophy was leading from the front, and his ability to inspire his troops with vulgarity-ridden speeches for which he would become famous for attracted much attention upon him.
 His emphasis on rapid and aggressive offensive action proved effective on the battlefield in the Second World War.

 He became well known for his breakout into France after the Normandy landings in the summer of 1944.
-Many Americans believed his tanks had won the war in Europe.
-In March 1945, George S. Patton was the most popular field commander since Ulysses S. Grant who led the Army of Potomac to victory in the American Civil War.
+Many Americans believed his tactics had won the war in Europe.
+In March 1945, George S. Patton was the most popular field commander since Ulysses S. Grant, who led the Army of Potomac to victory in the American Civil War.
 His endurance, stamina and uncomplaining nature, his willingness to take the extra step endeared him to his soldiers.
-Patton never grew tired of proving his courage to himself.
+Patton never grew tired of proving his courage to himself and his soldiers.
 He was an American and as Alexis de Tocqueville wrote in Democracy in America, " No kind of greatness is more pleasing to the imagination of a democratic people than military greatness, a greatness of vivid and sudden luster, obtained without toil, by nothing but the risk of life."

-Soon after the end of the war in Europe his fate took a tragic turn.
-Patton was injured in a strange auto accident on a road outside Mannheim Germany, near the Rhine River on the 8th of December 1945.
-Patton was the only passenger hurt that cold day in what essentially was described as a "fender bender".
-He would die 12 days later on the 21st of December 1945, and buried at the Luxemburg American Cemetery and Memorial in Hamm, Luxemburg with other wartime casualties of the Third Army.
+But soon after the end of the war in Europe his fate took a tragic turn.
+Patton was injured in a strange auto accident on a road outside Mannheim Germany, near the Rhine River on December 8, 1945.
+Patton was the only passenger hurt that cloudy cold day in what essentially was described as a "fender bender".
+He would die in agony just 12 days later on December 21, 1945.
+Patton was buried at the Luxemburg American Cemetery and Memorial in Hamm, Luxemburg with other wartime casualties of the Third Army.